What is Blockchain, the technology of the Chain of Blocks?

 As we have seen, the Blockchain o Blockchain is the powerful technology that brings life to Bitcoin.

-Blockchain.com is a service that allows you to observe everything that is happening in the bitcoin network, such as updated graphics in real time that inform about the status of the cryptocurrency, the transactions that are taking place or detailed information about each operation and block mined.
+Blockchain.com is a service that allows you to observe everything that is happening in the bitcoin network, such as updated graphs in real time that report on the status of the cryptocurrency, the transactions that are taking place or detailed information about each operation and mined block.

 If you have come this far you will have already realized the enormous potential that this technology has.

 One of its most relevant emerging applications has to do with what is known as "smart contracts" or smart contracts.

 They consist of the ability to trust a distributed network to confirm that a contract of any kind has been fulfilled without revealing any type of confidential information about the parties and / or the nature of the transaction.

 This would serve, for example, to release a payment to a . that you have subcontracted when their work is finished or so that your washing machine can buy detergent by itself once it detects that it is finished.

 The implications of this in relation to trust and transparency when making transactions of any kind are simply enormous.